cgbosse/Udacity-Proj05-Travel_App/documentation/UDACITY_Project_Rubric.md

 ### src > server > server.js

--[] server.js file should be taken directly from passed project 3 with the addition of added member: value pairs and the required API keys.
+-[x] server.js file should be taken directly from passed project 3 with the addition of added member: value pairs and the required API keys.

 ### index.js

--[] src > client > index.js
+-[x] src > client > index.js
--[] At least one function should be imported.
+-[x] At least one function should be imported.
 -[] At least one event listener should be imported.
 (styles referenced in html/css)

 ### app.js

--[] src > client > js > app.js
+-[x] src > client > js > app.js
--[] There should be URLS and API Keys for at least 3 APIs, including Geonames, Weatherbit, and Pixabay.
+-[x] There should be URLS and API Keys for at least 3 APIs, including Geonames, Weatherbit, and Pixabay.
 You can feel free to use more than 3 APIs.
--[] There should be a primary object with placeholder member value pairs.
+-[x] There should be a primary object with placeholder member value pairs.
--[] There should be a primary function that is exported to index.js (index.js file should import the functions from other files).
+-[x] There should be a primary function that is exported to index.js (index.js file should import the functions from other files).

 ## Documentation